andyatkinson/rideshare/README.md

 ## Installation Steps (Test)

-For development, you'll use some good practices in PostgreSQL like an app schema, app user, with limited explicitly granted privileges.
+For development, you'll use some good practices in PostgreSQL like a custom app schema and app user, with reduced explicitly granted privileges.

 For the test database, you'll keep it simpler.
-Test uses the postgres superuser and the public schema.
-This is the same for Circle CI.
+Use the postgres superuser and the public schema.
+The test configuration is also used for Circle CI.

 1. Run `sh db/setup_test_database.sh` to set up `rideshare_test`